danniel1205/tech-notes/system-design/topics/instant-messaging-system/readme.md

 # Design instant messaging system

-This is the notes for designing a facebook messager, Tencent wechat, Whatsapp, Slack, Alibaba Dingding like instant messager system.
+This is the notes for designing a facebook messager, Tencent wechat, Whatsapp, Slack, Alibaba Dingding like instant messaging system.

 ## User stories